shuuji3/partial-text-match/README.md

 # partial-text-match

 A simple (inefficient) partial text matching and highlighting with `<mark>` tag.
-For better implementation, you can find other libraries like [fuzzbunny](https://github.com/mixpanel/fuzzbunny) or others.
+You can find other libraries like [fuzzbunny](https://github.com/mixpanel/fuzzbunny) or others for better implementations.

 ![screenshot of search result with the keyword `tet`](screenshot.png)